abkaur/ci-cd-python-webapp/README.md

 ## 🧠 What I Practiced / Learned

-Successfully implemented an automated end-to-end pipeline where each commit triggers quality and security scans, image build and push, manifest update, and Argo CD deployment
+Successfully implemented an automated end-to-end pipeline where each commit triggers quality and security scans, image build and push, manifest update, and Argo CD deployment.

--Designing a multi-stage Jenkins pipeline with quality gates and security checks -Automating image publishing and GitOps tag bumps
+- **Designed** a multi-stage Jenkins pipeline with quality gates and security checks
+- **Automated** image publishing and GitOps-based tag updates
--How Argo CD continuously deploys from a manifests repo -Reading and editing basic K8s manifests (Deployment, Service)
+- **Configured** Argo CD for continuous deployment from a manifests repository
+- **Edited and managed** Kubernetes manifests (Deployment and Service)
+- **Improved understanding** of integrating DevOps tools for full CI/CD automation

-"Originally forked from a training sample, but I customized the pipeline, added scanning, and implemented a GitOps flow with a separate manifests repository."
+> *Originally forked from a training sample, but I customized the pipeline, added scanning, and implemented a GitOps flow with a separate manifests repository.*